andrewgioia/EchoPHP/README.md

     $echomtg->addCard( 4797, 1, 1.50, '08-20-2015', 0 );

 The only required parameter is the first one, the card's [Mutiverse ID](http://gatherer.wizards.com), i.e., it's ID in Gatherer.
-You can get this by hand by searching for the card/printing there or using the [MTGJson](http://mtgjson.com) API (or similar services).
+There are two ways to get this.
+First is usings EchoMTG's card reference call, you have to AUTH'd to make this call, https://www.echomtg.com/api/data/card_reference/auth=XXXXXXXXXXXXXXX (available in JSON, XML, or CSV.. full reference in the EchoMTG API), this reference is important because Promo cards do not have a Multiverse ID, but they are assigned them by EchoMTG in this reference.
+This allows you to add promo cards programmatically.
+Alternatively you can get Multiverse ID's by hand by searching for the card/printing there or using the [MTGJson](http://mtgjson.com) API (or similar services).

 The other parameters are quantity, your purchase price, the date of your purchase in mm-dd-yyyy format, and whether the card is foil (1) or not (0).